 2. Add Task Duration to the Gantt Chart

 Set the start and end dates for each of the tasks and they’ll populate the Gantt timeline.
-The start and end dates are connected by a duration bar, which indicated progress by its shading.
+The start and end dates are connected by a color-coded duration bar, which indicates progress by its shading.
+The percent complete column allows team members to update their task status and allows project managers to track progress with the bar graph in real time.

-3. Link Dependencies & Set Milestones on the Timeline
+3. Link Task Dependencies & Set Milestones on the Timeline

 4. Assign Work and Share With Stakeholders

 Start assigning tasks to your team so they know exactly what they need to work on.
-Plus, as they complete their tasks, progress is updated in real time so you can track your schedule.
+Plus, as they complete their tasks, progress is updated in real time on the percent complete column so you can track your schedule.
 Save your Gantt as a PDF and email it to project stakeholders to keep them in the loop or you can print out a copy to use in presentations.
 You now have a fully functioning Gantt Chart!

-Tutorials: How to Make a Google Sheet Gantt Chart
+How to Make a Gantt Chart in Google Sheets

 There are a lot of reasons to create a Google Sheet Gantt Chart, if you’re not ready to make the leap to a project management software.
 The following are some of the better tutorials online that can walk you through the steps of making a Google Sheet Gantt chart.